Training LLMs on HPC Systems: Best Practices from the OpenGPT-X Project: Background

 \section{Background}

-In this section, we provide a concise overview of key developments in the field of Natural Language Processing (NLP) during the duration of the OpenGPT-X project (2022–2025).
-The scope of the project is outlines, emphasizing the role of HPC centers as critical partners.
+In this section, we provide a concise overview of key developments in the field of Natural Language Processing (NLP) during the duration of the OpenGPT-X project (2022–2025), emphasizing the role of HPC centers as critical partners.
+The contents of this section support the recommendation to closely follow the rapid advancements in NLP and AI, while keeping project goals focused.
+For broader takeaways and lessons learned, see \autoref{Sec:Conclusions}.

-As a best practice, this section stresses the importance of closely following rapid advancements in NLP to maintain state-of-the-art relevance.
-Furthermore, given the rapid expansion of the field, we highlight the necessity for focused, specialized projects rather than attempting to address all possible areas simultaneously.